Service to country a family affair

 That motivation led him to compete and be one of only 104 high school students (delegates) selected for the United States Senate Youth Program, where he spent a week in March learning about the American government in action.
 Student delegates met the President of the United States, heard major policy addresses by Senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies.

-“The public officials and speakers were awesome to meet, but listening and learning about the other delegates personal life was both humbling and profound,” said David Neaverth.
+“The public officials and speakers were awesome to meet, but listening and learning about the other delegates personal life was both humbling and profound,” he said.
 “The atmosphere breathed of political optimism and intellectual vivacity.
 The things these kids in this nation have done and have accomplished in their communities and schools is amazing.”

 To qualify for the prestigious program he went through an extensive selection process which included a test on his knowledge of the U.S. government and three separate interviews with teachers in Department of Defense Dependents Schools in the Korea district, Pacific district and worldwide.
 It was a long process and the fact that he persevered and was chosen wasn’t lost on his father.